vmware-tanzu/pinniped/site/content/posts/2021-08-27-supporting-ad-oidc-workflows.md

 Confirm that Multi-factor authentication is not intended to be used on the cluster Pinniped CLI running on your workstation and the Pinniped Supervisor backend are trusted to handle your password

-With the new functionality, Users initiate  pinniped get kubeconfig with a new argument --upstream-identity-provider-flow=”cli_password” to indicate their intent to use Password grant auth flow for logging into the upstream OIDC provider.
+With the new functionality, Users initiate  `pinniped get kubeconfig` with a new argument `--upstream-identity-provider-flow="cli_password"` to indicate their intent to use Password grant auth flow for logging into the upstream OIDC provider.
 By default, if no argument is specified this will follow the Browser-based auth flow.
 This way older Pinniped CLI versions will default to using Browser-based auth and the default for older Supervisor versions with newer CLI versions will also be Browser-based authentication.

 ## Distroless-based container images